jerelmiller/react-masterclass/README.md

 This should open your browser with the running React app!
 Once running, you may edit any file within `src` to see the browser automatically refresh with your changes.

+## Contributing

+You are encouraged to contribute.
+While learning these concepts, you may find it helpful to modify or add additional examples for a given topic.
+Submit a PR to add some changes!
+I find interactive learning to be the easiest way to work with a new idea.
+It would be awesome to have a record of everyone's examples to teach each other what we are learning.

+As we move along, we will add more topics.
+If there is a particular topic you are interested in that has not yet been covered, feel free to create a PR with a new folder name of the topic you would like to learn.
+To commit empty folders, create a folder with a `.gitkeep`.
+We can use this folder to bootstrap new examples that cover the topic you are interested about.

+## Code reviews

+Just like our normal work, you are encouraged to do code reviews.
+Sometimes its helpful to get feedback while you are learning a new topic.
+Unlike normal work, we will not require approvals to merge the PR.
+Just be sure that you have run the example before merging to ensure others can also run your example!